Features

 Field Reference

 The feature detail page shows the full details of the feature.
-The left context menu includes a link to the customer, and where applicable the number, the feature is associated with.
-There is also a link to add a manual transaction associated with the feature.
-In enhanced mode, a tab is present to show the transactions which relate to this feature.
+The left context menu includes a link to the customer, and where applicable the number, the feature is associated with, along with a link to add a manual transaction associated with the feature.
+In enhanced mode, a tab shows the transactions which relate to this feature.

 Feature Details